 Common responsibilities

-- Product managers set the vision and goals, while product owners guide development to align with them.
+- Product managers set the vision and goals, product owners guide development to align with them.
 Together, these roles drive business success through strategic oversight and focused execution.

 Large organizations

-Knowing when to hire a product owner, a product manager, or both is key to building a balanced product team.
-Early-stage startups can combine roles to maximize limited resources.
+Knowing when to hire a product owner, a product manager or both is key to building a balanced product team.
+Early stage startups can combine roles to maximize limited resources.
 Larger organizations need product owner and product manager roles to scale and align strategy.

 The Key to Growth: Balancing Vision and Execution